- July 1, 2025

 Trailing stops are another tool for managing risk with break and retests as they allow traders to lock in profits while still allowing their positions to remain open if the trend continues.

-Position sizing is also important when trading retests since they are more risky than other strategies.
-Traders should consider using smaller position sizes so that any potential losses do not significantly impact their overall portfolio performance.
-For example, instead of risking 10% of your capital on a single trade, you could opt for 2-3% instead and spread it across multiple trades or different markets.
+Position sizing plays a huge role when trading retests since they carry more risk than other strategies.
+Traders should use smaller position sizes to prevent significant losses from impacting their overall portfolio performance.
+Rather than risking 10% of your capital on one trade, consider risking 2-3% and spreading it across multiple trades or different markets.

 It is important to remember that there is no guarantee that any given breakout will be successful; therefore, traders should always exercise caution when entering into these types of trades and ensure they have an exit plan in place before committing capital to a trade.